 - abdominal pain

 Children with Crohn’s disease may also experience poor growth and anemia.
 When a doctor is looking at the treatment options, they must consider the possible effects of the disease on a child’s growth, development, bone health, and psychosocial functioning.

 The same review notes that 48–88% of the children had received at least one corticosteroid course, and up to one-third had become dependent on steroids.
 The authors of the review also point to a trend toward lower rates of surgery as the use of immunomodulators and biologicals increases.

 If symptoms are severe and frequent, the risk of complications is higher.
 A person with any of the following complications

 - internal bleeding

-- stricture, where a part of the gut narrows, causing a buildup of scar tissue and partial or complete blockage of the intestine
+- a stricture, which involves part of the gut narrowing, causing a buildup of scar tissue and a partial or complete blockage of the intestine

-- perforation, which is when a small hole develops in the wall of the gut, from which contents can leak or cause infections or abscesses
+- a perforation, a small hole in the wall of the gut, which can lead to leakage, infections, and abscesses

-- fistulas, when a channel forms between two parts of the gut
+- fistulas, which involves a channel forming between two parts of the gut

 - a persistent iron deficiency

 - a slightly higher risk of bowel cancer